NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 If you try to import a contract with a repeated name, Hardhat will fail and show an error message that includes the different options to fix it.
 All you need to do is copy & paste them.

-For example, you may need to replace this
+For example, you may need to replace this:

 ```js
 const Ownable = await ethers.getContractFactory("Ownable");
 ```

-with this
+with this:

 ```js
 const Ownable = await ethers.getContractFactory("contracts/Ownable.sol:Ownable");